 Registering your business’s trademarks is an important first step toward building a recognizable and protectable brand.
 We provide comprehensive trademark protection services, including clearance, registration, monitoring, and enforcement.

-Experienced Trademark Attorneys Serving the Sugar Land and Houston Areas
+Experienced Trademark Attorneys Serving Sugar Land, Houston and the Surrounding Areas

 If you operate a business of any kind, you almost certainly have at least one trademark – if not several.
 Trademarks are what people commonly recognize as brand names, logos, and slogans.
 In legal terms, they are the “indicia of source” that help consumers differentiate between competitors in the marketplace.
 Trademarks can carry extraordinary value.
 Trademarks build consumer confidence and customer loyalty, and they can be worth millions (or even tens or hundreds of millions) of dollars when it comes time to sell.
 For all businesses, trademark protection should be a top priority, and this starts with selecting and registering a protectable mark.
 At Romano & Sumner, we represent entrepreneurs and businesses of all sizes in all aspects of trademark protection and enforcement.
 Our attorneys routinely assess the availability of trademark rights (known as “trademark clearance”) and prosecute registration applications with the U.S. Patent and Trademark Office (USPTO), and we have significant experience in trademark litigation.
 No matter the scale of your business’s trademark needs or the size of your trademark portfolio, we have the capabilities, resources, and in-depth knowledge required to help make sure your trademarks are secure.

 Q: What are the minimum requirements for trademark protection?